Santa Clara Pueblo, New Mexico

-Santa Clara Pueblo (in Tewa: Khaʼpʼoe Ówîngeh [xɑ̀ʔp’òː ʔówîŋgè]) "Singing Water Village", also known as "Village of Wild Roses" is a census-designated place (CDP) in Rio Arriba County, New Mexico, United States and a federally recognized tribe of Native American Pueblo people.
+Santa Clara Pueblo (Khaˀpʼoe Ówîngeh, /tew/, lit. 'singing water village' or 'rose water village'), also known as the Village of Wild Roses, is a census-designated place (CDP) in Rio Arriba County, New Mexico, United States and a federally recognized tribe of Native American Pueblo people.
+As of the 2020 census, Santa Clara Pueblo had a population of 930.

 The pueblo is a member of the Eight Northern Pueblos, and the people are from the Tewa ethnic group of Native Americans who speak the Rio Grande Tewa language.
-The pueblo is on the Rio Grande, between Ohkay Owingeh (formerly San Juan Pueblo) to the north and San Ildefonso Pueblo (P'ohwhóge Owingeh) to the south.
+The pueblo is on the Rio Grande, between Ohkay Owingeh (formerly San Juan Pueblo) to the north and San Ildefonso Pueblo (Pʼohwhogeh Ówîngeh) to the south.

 Santa Clara Pueblo is famous for producing hand-crafted pottery, specifically blackware and redware with deep engravings.
 The pueblo is listed on the National Register of Historic Places.

 Geography

 Santa Clara Pueblo is located approximately 1.5 miles south of Española on NM 30.

 According to the United States Census Bureau, the CDP has a total area of 2.1 square miles (5.4 km^{2}), all land.